-Food Grade Plastics are plastic materials that are food safe and are approved by Food and Drug Administration (FDA) for contact with edibles.
+A food grade plastic is a plastic material that is food safe and is approved by Food and Drug Administration (FDA) for contact with edibles.
 They are called food contact substances (FCS).
 For creating quality food packaging, it’s crucial to understand which plastics are food safe as some acidic foods or liquids can leach chemicals from the packaging.

 The FDA describes food contact substances as “any substance that is intended for use as a component of materials used in manufacturing, packing, packaging, transporting, or holding food without the risk of technical effects affecting the food.”